Percutaneous Coronary Intervention Program

 Henry Ford has achieved one of the highest success rates in the world for CTO PCI.

-At the Henry Ford Heart & Vascular Institute, we’re always looking for new ways to help people with heart disease live full and active lives – including those suffering from a chronic total occlusion (CTO) or completely blocked heart artery.
+At the Henry Ford Heart & Vascular, we’re always looking for new ways to help people with heart disease live full and active lives – including those suffering from a chronic total occlusion (CTO) or completely blocked heart artery.
 Completely blocked coronary arteries can increase your risk of heart attack, heart failure, angina (heart pain) and the need for coronary artery bypass surgery.
 Our physicians at Henry Ford Hospital can unblock these chronic blocked arteries to reduce these risks.
 In addition, multiple studies have shown that opening chronically occluded coronary arteries can improve a patient’s quality of life.

 CTO PCI procedure